-2.0 FLOOD CONTROL SYSTEM
+2. FLOOD CONTROL SYSTEM

-To satisfy the requirements of 40 CFR 257.82(a), the flood control system must provide flood protection to the CCR unit during the inflow design flood (1,000 year event for Units 3 East and West, and 25 year event for Units 1 and 2) for two cases: 1) floodwater from outside the unit, and 2) controlling internal water levels within the unit.
+To satisfy the requirements of 40 CFR 257.82(a), the flood control system must provide flood protection to the CCR unit during the inflow design flood (1,000 year event) for two cases: 1) floodwater from outside the unit, and 2) controlling internal water levels within the unit.
 The sections below describe the run-on control systems in place, describe the analysis performed to evaluate the adequacy of the existing structure, and list any operational limitations required to maintain adequate flood control measures as required by 40 CFR 257.82(a).

-2.1 External Floodwater Protection - Unit 1 and 2 Pond
+2.1 External Floodwater Protection